 The Types of Termites That Can Damage Your Hardwood Floors and How To Fix Them

-If you notice something amiss with your hardwood floors, there could be a significant underlying issue causing the problem, such as a termite infestation.
+If you notice that something is amiss with your hardwood floors, there could be a significant underlying issue causing the problem, such as a termite infestation.
 Termites are one of the most voracious wood-boring pests, and they often go unnoticed until problems appear and severe hardwood floor damage has occurred.
-A termite infestation can cause a tremendous amount of damage to a home in a short amount of time.
-Early detection and identification of termite colonies are essential to limiting the damage to your home and hardwood floors.
+A termite infestation can cause a tremendous amount of damage to a home in a relatively short amount of time.
+The early detection and identification of termite colonies is an essential key to limiting the damage to your home and your beautiful hardwood floors.

 Signs of Termites

 The signs of termite damage are not always obvious, but there are certain red flags in your hardwood floors you don’t want to ignore.
-Known as the silent destroyer, termites mostly feed on dead wood from the inside out, making their presence in a home very discreet.
-Termites weaken the inner structure of wood causing floorboards to exhibit abnormal sounds and damage.
+Known as the silent destroyer, termites primarily feed on dead wood from the inside out.
+That makes their presence in a home very discreet.
+Termites weaken the inner structure of your hardwood floor and cause the floorboards to exhibit abnormal sounds and damage.

-Drywood termites make their nests in dry conditions and can invade a home through wood exposure or by way of infested furniture.
-They often leave mounds of fecal pellets called frass near the colony.
-Drywood species tend to eat large sections of wood with and against the grain.
+Drywood termites make their nests in dry conditions and can invade a home through wood exposure or by way of termite-infested furniture.
+Drywood termite species tend to eat large wood sections with and against the grain.
 Drywood termites can make themselves known through their excrement, which they eject out of their tunnels, similar to the way that carpenter ants do.

-Another group of termites are damp wood species.
+Another group of termites is the dampwood termite species.
 Dampwood termites are attracted to rotting or wet wood on the ground.
-They can make their way into a home through contact with wet lumbar or even water damaged areas of the house.
-These termites usually eat wood against the grain, leaving a smooth surface.
+They can make their way into a home through contact with damp lumber or even water-damaged areas of the house.
+These termites will usually eat wood against the grain, leaving a smooth surface.
 Dampwood termites are much larger than subterranean termites, and they are explicitly attracted to wood that has been damaged by water and is decaying.
 They can hollow out the house’s support beams, weakening the structure and causing vast amounts of damage.
 Dampwood termites differ from subterranean termites by the fact that they live in moist wood and do not require soil for their habitat before gaining entry to a home.

 Prevention and Treatment